-Irina joined the team in 2016.
-She works with faculties, departments and students to help them achieve their goals related to digital education.
+Irina is a senior digital learning designer with 7+ years’ experience of advancing the practices and conversations in the field of education.
+She joined the team in 2016.
+Irina works with faculties, departments and students to help them achieve their goals related to digital education.
 This involves designing and managing staff development programmes and digital learning projects across the University.
 Also, co-creating and disseminating innovative blended and online teaching practices with staff and students.

 Irina's research interests include design for learning and participatory approaches to partnership working between University of Surrey staff and students (student-staff partnerships).